•

 Previously subjected to lengthy filmmaking and international travel bans and forced to film in secret even after his release, Iranian master director Jafar Panahi (No Bears) claimed cinema’s most coveted prize at Cannes for this incendiary thriller.
 Combining pitch-black gallows humour and devastating plot twists with elements of real stories Panahi heard from fellow prison inmates, this rage-filled rallying cry against state-sanctioned censorship and violent oppression courageously interrogates the morality of retribution.

-Screening at Luna Leederville from January 29
+Screening at Luna Leederville & Luna on SX from January 29

 Opening Date